ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This is the forwarded request to the finder responsible for the contacted peer.
+This request is forwarded from the requesting peer's finder to the replying peer's finder.

 ### Inputs

   * Same information as Peer Location Find Request (A)
-  * Routes (stack of routes for reversing the request)

 ### Security Considerations